Deniable Encryption in a Quantum World: Introduction

-\paragraph{Unexplainable encryption} The second notion that we propose, \emph{unexplainability}, takes a different viewpoint on the concept of input randomness: in the classical setting, input randomness is simply a proxy for a ``proof'' that the ciphertext is a valid encryption of a certain plaintext.
+\paragraph{Unexplainable encryption} In light of the above, we put forward the notion of \emph{unexplainability}, which takes a different viewpoint on the concept of input randomness: in the classical setting, the input randomness can be viewed as a proxy for a ``proof'' that the ciphertext is a valid encryption of a certain plaintext.
 The notion of unexplainability formalizes this notion of a proof, and achieves a single definition that provides a natural common view of deniability in the classical and quantum setting.

-In an unexplainable encryption scheme, it is simply impossible, except with negligible probability, for an efficient sender to ``prove'' after-the-fact that they encrypted a particular plaintext (thus an attacker has simply no reason to bother coercing a sender into opening their ciphertext in the first place).
-The crux in formalizing this definition is to formalize what it means for a sender to ``prove'' that they encrypted a particular plaintext.
+In an unexplainable encryption scheme, it is computationally intractable for a sender, except with negligible probability, to ``prove'' that they encrypted a particular plaintext (thus an attacker has simply no reason to bother coercing a sender into opening their ciphertext in the first place: the sender would simply not be able to provide a convincing proof, even if they wanted to).
+Notice that, for encryption schemes with perfect decryption (i.e.\ where there is a unique plaintext consistent with a given ciphertext), unexplainability is impossible to achieve classically: the input randomness used to generate the ciphertext, along with the plaintext $m$, constitutes a proof that the ciphertext is an encryption of $m$.
+This impossibility does not apply to quantum encryption algorithms, for which randomness may inherently be the result of a measurement.

+The crux in formalizing the definition of unexplainability is to formalize what it means for a sender to ``prove'' that they encrypted a particular plaintext (without referring to any input randomness).
 We argue that the appropriate notion of a proof is akin to that of an \emph{argument}.
+We start by defining ``explainability'', and then define unexplainability by taking the contrapositive.
+The following definition is not restricted to encryption schemes with perfect decryption, so it is achievable classically (and in some sense, provides a unified view of classical and quantum deniability).

 \begin{definition}[Explainability (informal)] A public-key encryption scheme is \emph{explainable} if there exists an efficient verification procedure $\mathsf{Verify}$, taking as input a tuple of public key, ciphertext, message, and alleged proof $(\mathsf{pk},c,m, w)$, such that $\mathsf{Verify}(\mathsf{pk},c,m,w) = 0$ if the triple $(\mathsf{pk},c,m)$ is inconsistent.
 Moreover, $\mathsf{Verify}$ should satisfy the following: \begin{itemize} \item \emph{Completeness}: there exists an efficient procedure that, on input $m$, $\mathsf{pk}$, generates $c,w$ such that $\mathsf{Verify}(\mathsf{pk},c,m,w)$ outputs $1$ with high probability. \item \emph{Soundness}: no efficient procedure, on input $\mathsf{pk}$, $m, m'$ with $m\neq m'$, can generate $c, w, w'$ such that $\mathsf{Verify}(\mathsf{pk}, c,m,w)$ and $\mathsf{Verify}(\mathsf{pk}, c,m',w')$ both output $1$, except with negligible probability. \end{itemize} \end{definition}